matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 ### Recap

 Congratulation!
-Now we have a sensor that fetches air quality data and send to an MQTT broken, every application that want this data should subscribe to the chosen topic and that's it!
+Now we have a sensor that fetches air quality data and sends them to an MQTT broker, every application that wants this data should subscribe to the chosen topic and that's it!
 Are we finished?

 Well...
-Not exactly, I think you want to put the sensor outside, so we should use the WiFi and the detach the Ethernet port, and I think you don't want to connect to the sensor to start the program and leave the SSH connection opened.
+Not exactly, I think you want to put the sensor outside, so we should use the WiFi and detach the Ethernet port, and I think you don't want to connect to the sensor to start the program and leave the SSH connection opened.
 We are not mentioned that if you put the sensor far away from your router or you want to reboot the router, the sensor should be able to reconnect every time automatically.

 So let's pimp up our sensor to make it wireless and smart enough to keep the connection on automatically.